-What is Second Party Data
+What is Second Party Data?

 - For example, insurance companies embed their products within the purchase workflows of other companies-think of cancellation insurance while booking a trip, or an extended warranty while buying an appliance online.
 The insurer collects second party information they might use to promote an extension or other products.

-So without 2nd party data, it’d be impossible for the insurer to service the policy, and difficult for the CPG to understand customer preferences.
-(This is changing, with more and more insurers and CPGs launching direct-to-consumer operations that collect and rely on first-party data.)
+So without 2nd party data, it’d be impossible for the insurer to service the policy, and difficult for the CPG to understand the customer journey.
+(This is changing, with more and more insurers and CPGs launching direct-to-consumer operations that collect and rely on 1st party data.)

-Shortcomings of second-party data are that it’s typically limited in scope and limited in how you’re permitted to use it.
-And it usually takes a lot of one-of partnership work each time you want to onboard a new data source.
+Shortcomings of second party data are that it’s typically limited in scope and limited in how you’re permitted to use it.
+And it usually takes a lot of one-off partnership work each time you want to onboard a new data source.

-Third-party data is data you acquire from an intermediary who is not the direct collector of the data.
-Third-party data is sold by aggregators who purchase it from publishers, websites, and other platforms where it was originally generated.
+Third party data is data you acquire from an intermediary who is not the direct collector of the data.
+Third party data is sold by aggregators who purchase it from publishers, websites, and other digital advertising platforms where it was originally generated.

-Using technology such as tracking cookies, aggregators can gather data about millions and millions of anonymized individuals across multiple digital properties and devices.
-The data can include attributes in the categories of demographics, interests, behaviors, and more.
+Using technology such as tracking cookies, aggregators can gather data points about millions and millions of anonymized individuals across multiple digital properties and devices.
+The audience data can include attributes in the categories of demographics, interests, behaviors, and more.